Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Results

 \subsubsection{NASA-TLX Questionnaire}

-The NASA-TLX results, illustrated in Figure~\ref{fig:nasatlx_scores}, present the perceived cognitive load associated with each locomotion technique.
+The NASA-TLX results, illustrated in Figure~\ref{fig:nasatlx_scores} (error bars denote $\pm$1 SD across participants), present the perceived cognitive load associated with each locomotion technique.
 The score range for NASA-TLX is from 0 to 100.
 In general, participants did not report experiencing substantial cognitive load during the experiments.
 The teleportation condition yielded the lowest average score ($M = 25.44$, $SD = 19.07$), indicating the least cognitive demand among the three methods.
 In contrast, the LLM-driven locomotion method showed the highest average cognitive load ($M = 32.53$, $SD = 17.53$), while the voice-based steering method fell in between ($M = 27.86$, $SD = 17.39$).
-Despite these slight differences in mean values, statistical analysis revealed no significant differences between the distributions across conditions($p = .918$).
+Despite these slight differences in mean values, statistical analysis revealed no significant differences between the distributions across conditions ($p = .918$).